gesdinet / jwt-refresh-token-bundle

 to trigger on a different firewall, the name of the firewall has to be configured:

-# in routes.yaml api_token_invalidate: path: /api/token/invalidate
+# config/routes.yaml api_token_invalidate: path: /api/token/invalidate

-# in gesdinet_jwt_refresh_token.yaml gesdinet_jwt_refresh_token: logout_firewall: myfirewall
+# config/packages/gesdinet_jwt_refresh_token.yaml gesdinet_jwt_refresh_token: logout_firewall: myfirewall

 Doctrine Manager Type